 APD's podiatry practices offer comprehensive treatment for conditions affecting the foot, ankle, and lower leg.
-Our board-certified podiatrists include Dana P. Silver, DPM and John P. Gregory, DPM, FACFAS with practices in Lebanon and Claremont, NH.
+Our board-certified podiatrists include Dana P. Silver, DPM and John B. Gregory, DPM, FACFAS with practices in Lebanon, NH.
 These practitioners are committed to providing a full range of podiatric care including diabetic conditions, arthritic issues, and sports injuries.

 Locations & Phone

 Lebanon NH 03766

 Tel: (603) 448-0040